- Study at Deakin

 It is vital to keep up to date with the latest literature, trends and developments in your research area.
 This task has been made easier by new communication technologies, and the increasing availability of alerting services from publishers and database providers.

-This page includes a series of tutorials designed to assist you to keep informed of newly published research using RSS feeds and alerting services, a series of tutorials is below.
+To keep you informed of newly published research using RSS feeds and alerting services, a series of tutorials is below.